cdpxe/CCEAP/documentation/README.md

    => version: 0.4.1, written by: Steffen Wendzel, www.wendzel.de
 ```

-Please note that the `-v` parameter provides verbose output for the client and for the server.
+Please note that the use of an additional `-v` parameter provides verbose output for the client and for the server and that the parameter `-h` works for both, `server` and `client`.

 Next, the students run the client and connect to localhost (127.0.0.1), port 2222.
 They set the value of the Dummy field to 42: